Networking¶

 Network Management is restricted to members of the 'admin' user group.
 If your cluster is running k3s, you will have the ability to provision new nodes directly through Genesis.

-The Network page allows users to label nodes, manage & create per-project network policies, and provision new nodes if your cluster is running k3s.
+The Network page allows users to label nodes, manage & create per-project network policies, see some of the allocatable resources on a node, and provision new nodes if your cluster is running k3s.

 Label Nodes¶